Vocab Voyage

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool returns lifecycle-aware guidance including user's current phase, greeting, recommended tool calls, and CTA.
-It distinguishes from siblings by specifying the widget rendering and anonymous visitor behavior.
+The description explicitly states it returns lifecycle-aware guidance including the user's current phase, greeting, recommended tool calls, and CTA.
+It distinguishes itself from sibling tools like get_recommended_next_action by mentioning lifecycle awareness and widget rendering.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.